 Micah calls out to the leaders to listen.
 This message is for them.
-Leaders include priests and other prophets in charge of telling the people about God’s ways and expectations.
+Leaders include rulers, priests, and prophets in charge of telling the people about God’s ways and expectations.
 It wasn’t like people had their own Bibles sitting on the shelf with everything they needed to know.
 The people had to rely on their leaders to tell them about God.

 These leaders needed a wake-up call.
 They were more interested in the bribes they’d receive and in supporting themselves rather than relying on God and teaching truth.
 I know the struggle, even today, for pastors leading churches and feeling like their hands are tied when “big donors” expect their own agendas will be recognized, even when the good of the congregation is the other direction.
 Interesting comparison.